 Keep a close eye on the different warning light indicators on your dashboard.
 If one of them comes on, find out what it means by looking at your owner’s manual.

 You can partially replace dirty/old brake and power steering fluids.
-Use a turkey baster to siphon the old fluids in the reservoir and replace with new fluids.
+Use a turkey baster to siphon the old fluids in the reservoir and replace it with new fluids.
 Ensure you only use the recommended fluid specs for your car.

 - Time: 20 to 30 minutes